-European Economic Area Agreement.
+European Organisation for Technical Assessments (EOTA) (formerly European Organisation for Technical Approvals) comprises Approval Bodies nominated to issue European Technical Assessments (ETAs) by EU Member States and European Free Trade Association States who have contracted to the European Economic Area Agreement.
 The EOTA monitors the drafting of ETAs and co-ordinates all activities relating to the issuance of ETAs.

-- European Technical Assessment (ETA) (formerly European Technical Approval) is prequalification for a construction product that represents a favourable technical assessment of its fitness for an intended use.
+European Technical Assessment (ETA) (formerly European Technical Approval) is prequalification for a construction product that represents a favourable technical assessment of its fitness for an intended use.
 European Technical Approvals issued prior to 1st July, 2013 will remain relevant for their period of validity.
-The period of validity of a European Technical Assessment is unlimited provided an AVCP system is in place. - European Technical Assessment Guideline (ETAG) is a document drafted by and for the EOTA Approval Bodies as a result of a mandate from the European Commission and EFTA.
+The period of validity of a European Technical Assessment is unlimited provided an AVCP system is in place.

+European Technical Assessment Guideline (ETAG) is a document drafted by and for the EOTA Approval Bodies as a result of a mandate from the European Commission and EFTA.
 Its basic aim is to establish how Approval Bodies should evaluate the specific characteristics/requirements of a product or family of products.
-An ETAG is being replaced by a European Assessment Document. - European Technical Product Specification a harmonised European Product Standard (hEN) or European Technical Approval or European Technical Assessment. - Expansion anchor a type of anchor that engages with the base material via the expansion of its components and that derives its strength through frictional forces between the anchor and the sides of the hole. - Factor of safety the ratio between nominal strength and nominated strength and represents all uncertainties in the Working Stress Design approach. - Failure mode the mechanism leading to the failure of an anchor during load application.
+An ETAG is being replaced by a European Assessment Document.

+European Technical Product Specification: a harmonised European Product Standard (hEN) or European Technical Approval or European Technical Assessment.

+Expansion fastener: a type of fastener that engages with the base material via the expansion of its components and that derives its strength through frictional forces between the fastener and the sides of the hole.

-Fastener - see "anchor".
+Factor of safety: the ratio between nominal strength and nominated strength and represents all uncertainties in the Working Stress Design approach.

+Failure mode: the mechanism leading to the failure of a fastener during load application.

+Fastener: a manufactured device that connects a fixture to base material.

+Fastener component: metal item of the fastener assembly that is attached to the base material.

+Fastener group: a number of fasteners having identical characteristics acting together to support a common attachment, where the spacing of fasteners does not exceed the characteristic spacing.

-- Fixture the component to be fixed to the base material via a fastener. - Follow-up expansion the movement that may be experienced in an expansion anchor (excluding deformation-controlled expansion anchors) resulting in the sleeve(s) experiencing additional expansion caused by the cone(s) being drawn further up due to the application of tension load. - Gel time the timeframe after mixing of the chemical components when the anchor rod must be inserted.
-Also referred to as "working time". - Global safety factor the margin for safety including environmental conditions, uncertainties in loads, and uncertainties associated with the strength of the fixture. - Gross error errors associated with incorrect installation that includes but is not limited to, the use of an incorrect drill diameter, the use of an incorrect drilling system, the use of incorrect setting tools, no attempt to clean hole if cleaning is required, the need for significant manipulation of anchor after installation, and hammering an anchor that should be installed by rotation. - Headed anchor a steel cast-in anchor that is placed prior to pouring concrete and transfers load via mechanical interlock (bearing) between the head and base material. - Hold-down anchor similar to 'headed anchor' but typically having a much greater depth of embedment and a smooth shank for high load applications. - Installer an individual or company with suitable training for the installation of bonded anchors, including the ability to follow manufacturer's installation instructions. - Installation safety factor partial safety factor that accounts for the sensitivity of an anchor due to reasonable errors associated with installation on site, and the impact these have on performance.
+Fixture: the component to be fixed to the base material via a fastener.

+Follow-up expansion: the movement that may be experienced in an expansion fastener (excluding deformation-controlled expansion fasteners) resulting in the sleeve(s) experiencing additional expansion caused by the cone(s) being drawn further up due to the application of tension load.

+Gel time: the timeframe after mixing of the chemical components when the anchor rod must be inserted.
+Also referred to as "working time".

+Global safety factor: the margin for safety including environmental conditions, uncertainties in loads, and uncertainties associated with the strength of the fixture.

+Gross error: errors associated with incorrect installation that includes but is not limited to, the use of an incorrect drill diameter, the use of an incorrect drilling system, the use of incorrect setting tools, no attempt to clean hole if cleaning is required, the need for significant manipulation of fastener after installation, and hammering a fastener that should be installed by rotation.

+Headed fastener: a steel cast-in fastener that is placed prior to pouring concrete and transfers load via mechanical interlock (bearing) between the head and base material.

+Hold-down fastener: similar to 'headed fastener' but typically having a much greater depth of embedment and a smooth shank for high load applications.

+Installer: an individual or company with suitable training for the installation of bonded fasteners, including the ability to follow manufacturer's installation instructions.

+Installation safety factor: partial safety factor that accounts for the sensitivity of a fastener due to reasonable errors associated with installation on site, and the impact these have on performance.
 Gross errors are not considered.